cloudevents/spec/http-transport-binding.md

 mandate specific existing features to be used.
 This specification applies identically to [HTTP over TLS]([RFC2818][RFC2818]).

-## 2. Use of Cloud Events Attributes
+## 2. Use of CloudEvents Attributes

-This specification does not further define any of the [Cloud Events][CE] event attributes.
+This specification does not further define any of the [CloudEvents][CE] event attributes.

 Two of the event attributes, `contentType` and `data` are handled specially